math-hrque/airline/README.md

 # Airline

-_Airline Project: A microservices-based airline management system._
+_Airline Project: A microservices-based airline management system_

 ## Introduction
 **Airline** is an airline management system built on a microservices architecture, designed for scalability, security, and an efficient user experience.
 The system manages customers, employees, bookings, flights, and mileage, leveraging modern technologies and best practices in software development.